-Motor composition (actions).
-Propulsion composition Propulsion composition of action
+Engine structure (actions).
+Propulsion composition Propulsion composition action

-ACTION: MOTOR COMPOSITION - is a system of motional operations performed according to the task of the motional, the final formation of which is possible only in the course of practical training, leading to the refinement of the individual style of movements.
+ACTION: MOTOR COMPOSITION – is a system of motor operations performed in accordance with a motor task, the final formation of which is possible only during practical training, leading to the clarification of the individual style of movements.

-• Movement coordination- Coordination of movements - a combination of individual specific movements in complex acts - walking, running, etc. The nervous mechanisms of K. movements are laid down mainly in the cerebellum and the medulla oblongata.
-See walk...
+• Coordination of movements- Coordination of movements - a combination of individual specific movements into complex acts - walking, running, etc. The nervous mechanisms of K. movements are located mainly in the cerebellum and medulla oblongata.
+See Walk...

-• Ergograph- Ergograph - an apparatus invented by the physiologist A. Mosso (see) that marks the amount of muscle work of the fingers.
-The arm up to the elbow is strengthened on a fixed basis and only the middle finger is left free; ...
+• Ergograph- Ergograph - a device invented by the physiologist A. Mosso (see) that marks the amount of muscle work of the fingers.
+The arm up to the elbow is strengthened on a fixed base and only the middle finger is left free; ...

-• MOTION AUTOMATION- AUTOMATION OF MOVEMENTS (English movement automatization) - one of the ways of forming the response of the operator, characteristic of the last stage of training.
-At the initial stage of skill development...
+• MOVEMENT AUTOMATION- MOVEMENT AUTOMATION (English: movement automatization) - one of the ways to form an operator response, characteristic of the last stage of training.
+At the initial stage of skill formation...

-• Apraxia- APRAXIA (from Greek a - negative particle + praxia - action; lit. inaction) - a violation of voluntary purposeful movements and actions that occurs when the cerebral cortex is damaged ....
+• APRAXIA- APRAXIA (from the Greek a - negative particle + praxia - action; literally inaction) - a violation of voluntary purposeful movements and actions that occurs when the cerebral cortex is damaged....

-• BERNSHTEIN NIKOLAY ALEKSANDROVICH- BERNSTEIN NIKOLAI ALEKSANDROVICH (1896-1966) - an outstanding owl. psychophysiologist.
-The concept of the physiology of activity, created by B. on the basis of a theoretical and empirical analysis of natural human movements ...
+• BERNSTEIN NIKOLAY ALEXANDROVICH- BERNSTEIN NIKOLAY ALEXANDROVICH (1896-1966) - an outstanding owl. psychophysiologist.
+The concept of the physiology of activity, created by B. on the basis of theoretical and empirical analysis of natural human movements...

-• MOTOR TASK- MOTOR TASK (English motor task).
-1. An external or imaginary standard (sample) of movement, which the subject must reproduce through motor manipulations; object of manipulation m. b ....
+• MOTOR TASK- MOTOR TASK.
+1. An external or imaginary standard (sample) of movement that the subject must reproduce through motor manipulations; object of manipulation may...

-• MOTOR SKILL- MOTOR SKILL (English motor skill) - the ability mastered to automatism to solve one or another type of motor task, based on a multi-level coordination structure formed in ...
+• MOTOR SKILL- MOTOR SKILL (eng. motor skill) - the ability to solve one or another type of motor task mastered to the point of automatism, based on a multi-level coordination structure formed in...

-• ENGINE COMPOSITION (actions)- MOTOR COMPOSITION (actions) (English motor content) - a set of motor operations performed in a certain space-time mode in accordance with the content of the motor task ...
+• ENGINE COMPOSITION (actions)- MOTOR CONTENT (actions) (eng. motor content) - a set of motor operations performed in a certain spatio-temporal mode in accordance with the content of the motor task...

-• DEAUTOMATIZATION- DESAUTOMATIZATION (English desautomatization) - violation of motor skills and higher forms of automated movements (praxis), as a result of which the implementation of each link begins to require them ...
+• DISAUTOMATIZATION- DESAUTOMATIZATION (eng. desautomatization) - a violation of motor skills and higher forms of automated movements (praxis), as a result of which the implementation of each link begins to require them...

-• ZAPOROZHETS ALEKSANDR VLADIMIROVICH- ZAPOROZHETS ALEXANDERVLADIMIROVICH (1905-1981) - owl. psychologist, student of L. S. Vygotsky.
-In the 1930s, being a member of the Kharkov School of Psychologists, he stood at the origins of the activity approach in psychology...
+• ZAPOROZHETS ALEXANDER VLADIMIROVICH- ZAPOROZHETS ALEXANDER VLADIMIROVICH (1905-1981) - owl. psychologist, student of L. S. Vygotsky.
+In the 1930s, as a member of the Kharkov school of psychologists, he stood at the origins of the activity approach in psychology...

-• Monomanual- Monomanual O. (from Latin mono - one + manus - hand) - spatial-tactile discrimination, carried out with one hand.
-Perception is achieved in the course of active palpation, when the movements of the hand control ...
+• Monomanual- Monomanual O. (from Latin mono - one + manus - hand) - spatial-tactile discrimination carried out with one hand.
+Perception is achieved during active palpation, when hand movements...

-• PRAXIS- PRAXIS (from the Greek. praxis - action) - a collective concept for arbitrary purposeful motor actions of a person (syn. praxia).
-P. can be disturbed with various lesions of the brain ...
+• PRAXIS- PRAXIS (from the Greek praxis - action) - a collective concept for voluntary purposeful motor actions of a person (syn. praxia).
+P. may be impaired with various brain lesions...

 ENGINE COMPOSITION (actions)

-See what "ENGINE COMPOSITION (action)" is in other dictionaries:
+See what “ENGINE COMPOSITION (actions)” is in other dictionaries:

-It is a system of motional operations performed according to the task of the motional, the final formation of which is possible only in the course of practical development, leading to the refinement of the individual style of movements.
-Dictionary… … Great Psychological Encyclopedia
+It is a system of motor operations performed in accordance with a motor task, the final formation of which is possible only in the course of practical training, leading to clarification of the individual style of movements.
+Dictionary… … Great psychological encyclopedia

-ENGINE COMPOSITION- (actions) a set of motor operations performed in a certain space-time mode in accordance with the content of the motor task and the external and internal means of its solution available to the subject.
-D. s. ... ...
+ENGINE COMPOSITION- (actions) a set of motor operations performed in a certain spatio-temporal mode in accordance with the content of the motor task and the external and internal means of solving it available to the subject.
+D. s.... ...
 Encyclopedic Dictionary of Psychology and Pedagogy

-- (action and operation) Any complex action consists of a layer of actions and a layer of operations that are subject to them.
-The boundary of the layers of actions and operations is mobile: its upward movement means the transformation of certain actions, mostly elementary, into operations: ... ...
-Great Psychological Encyclopedia
+- (action and operation) Any complex action consists of a layer of actions and a layer of operations subject to them.
+The boundary of layers of actions and operations is mobile: its upward movement means the transformation of certain actions, mostly elementary, into operations: ... ...
+Great psychological encyclopedia

-In its significance it goes beyond the problem of the organization of movements; there are numerous attempts to apply its provisions to the processes of perception, attention, thinking, etc. As a result of studies of the quality of afferent signals, it was found that in ... ...
-Great Psychological Encyclopedia
+Its significance goes beyond the problem of organizing movements; there are numerous attempts to apply its provisions to the processes of perception, attention, thinking, etc. As a result of studies of the quality of afferent signals, it was discovered that in ... ...
+Great psychological encyclopedia

 MUSCLES- MUSCLES.
 I. Histology.
-In general morphologically, the tissue of the contractile substance is characterized by the presence of specific differentiation in the protoplasm of its elements. fibrillar structure; the latter are spatially oriented in the direction of their contraction and ... ...
+Generally morphologically, the tissue of the contractile substance is characterized by the presence of differentiation of its specific elements in the protoplasm. fibrillar structure; the latter are spatially oriented in the direction of their reduction and... ...

-Nervous system*- characteristic of all multicellular animals, with the exception of sponges, an organ system that controls the activity of other organs of the animal and unites this activity, perceives changes occurring in the external world or the body of the animal, and ...
+Nervous system*- a system of organs, characteristic of all multicellular animals, with the exception of sponges, that controls the activity of the remaining organs of the animal and unites this activity, perceives changes occurring in the external world or the body of the animal, and ...
 Encyclopedic Dictionary F.A.
 Brockhaus and I.A.
 Efron

 Dvoretsky Vitaly Petrovich

-From the standpoint of the theory of motor activity, an analysis is made of the psychological features of the development of images of the performance of motor actions when firing from a combat pistol.
+From the perspective of the theory of motor activity, an analysis of the psychological characteristics of the development of images of performing motor actions when shooting from a combat pistol is carried out.

 Psychological structure of motor action in hand-to-hand combat